-- Interned at: The Office of Congressman Tom McClintock (CA-04)
+- Internship: Congressional Intern at The Office of Congressman Tom McClintock (CA-04)

 - Participated: Summer 2019